In this guide, we look at the taxes the self-employed pay and some common mistakes to avoid when dealing with HMRC.

 As a Bytestart visitor, you can take advantage of an excellent promotion running for a limited time.

-Simply open a Tide business account, and you will qualify for £50 cashback – even if you use it as a secondary account.
+Simply open a Tide business account, and you will qualify for up to £150 cashback – even if you use it as a secondary account.

 Keep accurate financial and business records

-Aside from keeping on top of your business cashflow, keeping clear and accurate records of all your sales and expenses is crucial to the survival of your new business.
+Aside from managing your business cash flow, keeping clear and accurate records of all your sales and expenses is crucial to the survival of your new business.

-Make sure you keep all your receipts, invoices, bank statements, and any other paperwork, in a safe place.
+Keep all your receipts, invoices, bank statements, and other paperwork in a safe place.

 Online accounting software is a big help